CptPalindrome/HonBot/README.md

 - Same as before but backwards.

+### conversion

+- Some simple unit conversions.
+Do 'help conversion' to see more or 'h.commands' for the full list of conversions supported.

 ### git

 - Posts the link to the git repo for HonBot's amazing source code & well formulated readme notes.
 AKA this!